August 11th 2021

 While exercise is beneficial for your skin on the whole, the resulting increase in sebum and bacteria, plus skin tight sports bras and the like (more on that later), are a warm and welcoming breeding ground for acne.
 Add in sunscreen and summer weather and spots can spread like wildfire.
 To avoid this, wash skin as above and never sit around in damp kit (we've definitely been guilty of this after working out at home recently).

-Even if you’re workouts are water based, they can still up the potential pimple potential, as the likes of chlorine can trigger inflammation and dryness, meaning that skin goes into sebum overdrive.
+Even if you’re workouts are water-based, they can still up the potential pimple potential, as chlorine can trigger inflammation and dryness, meaning that skin goes into sebum overdrive.
 Wash and gently exfoliate post pool session, then treat acne-affected areas accordingly...

 Giving your bum a facial may seem unrealistic, but applying skincare principles to your body can be the key to clearing up body acne attacks.

-Murad Clarifying Body Spray, £29.50, can be applied to any bodily breakouts pre-moisturizer (it has a genius directional nozzle) spritzing skin with clarifying salicylic and glycolic acid along with “all-rounder” skin barrier preserving niacinamide.
+Murad Clarifying Body Spray, £36, can be applied to any bodily breakouts pre-moisturizer (it has a genius directional nozzle) spritzing skin with clarifying salicylic and glycolic acid along with all-rounder skin barrier preserving niacinamide.

 “Make sure to wear breathable clothing as occlusion may aggravate acne on the body.”

 We’re not talking coming to work in a kaftan but get out of your kit once your workout’s over (and straight into that shower) and never “recycle” your sports bra, ever.

 The same levels of cleanliness go for your sheets and pillows, especially during warm spring and summer nights.
 Wash bedding regularly using a detergent designed for sensitive skin.